 - You can also wrap the raw pumpkin cubes with top quality foil or plastic wrap before refrigerating.

-- Allow to cool before refrigerating or freezing.
+- Allow cooling before refrigerating or freezing.
 The rule of thumb is to refrigerate pumpkin within two hours of cooking.

 - Containers should not be filled up completely.
 To allow food expansion, leave a room of about one-half inch headspace.

-This Pumpkin Cake, baked in easy steps, is made out of pumpkin puree, eggs, sugar and a little salt.
-With only up to 55 minutes, the oven is set in 350 Fahrenheit degree.
+This Pumpkin Cake, baked in easy steps, is made out of pumpkin puree, eggs, sugar, and a little salt.
+With only up to 55 minutes, the oven is set in 350 Fahrenheit degrees.

 The Pumpkin Cream Cheese Muffins are soft, mushy pumpkin cakes with cream cheese filling.
 No other complicated ingredients and is quite simple to make.